 The new policy, set to take effect July 1, if approved, would require every high school in the district to implement a random drug testing policy for all students who participate in sports, clubs, competitive performing arts like band and chorus, and competitive academic teams like debate, which would be overseen by a Random Student Drug Testing Coordinator at each school.

-Students and their parents would be required to sign a one-year consent form for the drug tests in order to participate in activites, and records generated from the program would be kept confidential, except for Florida High School Athletic Association related tests that come back positive for a schedule three narcotic, which would require school officials to report the result to the FHSAA.
+Students and their parents would be required to sign a one-year consent form for the drug tests in order to participate in activities, and records generated from the program would be kept confidential, except for Florida High School Athletic Association related tests that come back positive for a schedule three narcotic, which would require school officials to report the result to the FHSAA.

 Ten percent of boys and ten percent of girls participating in activities would be tested at least once per athletic season (fall, winter, spring) at the principal’s discretion.
 Those students to be tested would be selected through a random numeric lottery and required to submit a urine sample within two hours, district documents show.